Endre Süli

 and Fellow of Linacre College, Oxford.
 He was educated at the University of Belgrade and, as a British Council Visiting Student, at the University of Reading and St Catherine's College, Oxford.
 His research is concerned with the mathematical analysis of numerical algorithms for nonlinear partial differential equations.

 Biography

-Süli is a Foreign Member of the Serbian Academy of Sciences and Arts (2009), Fellow of the European Academy of Sciences (FEurASc, 2010), Fellow of the Society for Industrial and Applied Mathematics (FSIAM, 2016), member of the Academia Europaea (MAE, 2020), and a Fellow of the Royal Society (FRS, 2021).
+Süli was elected a Foreign Member of the Serbian Academy of Sciences and Arts (2009), Fellow of the European Academy of Sciences (FEurASc, 2010), Fellow of the Society for Industrial and Applied Mathematics (FSIAM, 2016), member of the Academia Europaea (MAE, 2020), and a Fellow of the Royal Society (FRS, 2021).